lyushher/fastapi-url-shortener/README.md

 ## 🔐 Security & Authentication

-> ℹ️ Note: This project does not implement authentication or rate limiting.
+> Note: This project does not implement authentication or rate limiting.
 If deployed in a public environment, consider adding access control or usage limits to prevent abuse.

 ---